Transactions

 Payments

 For A -> B payments in DarkFi we use the Sapling scheme that originates from zcash.
 A payment transaction has a number of inputs (which are coins being burned/spent), and a number of outputs (which are coins being minted/created).
-An explanation for the ZK proofs for this scheme can be found in the Zkas section of this book, under Sapling.
+An explanation for the ZK proofs for this scheme can be found here under the Zkas section of this book.

 In code, the structs we use are the following: